Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 .. _estimation: dell-server-example.pdf

 What could be an ideal configuration to run an Orge server?
-At mid-2008, it would be:
+At mid-2010, it would be:

   - 8 cores (2 quad cores), since Orge relies on Erlang, which can take advantage of SMP and multicores (not to mention distributed servers across multiple computers/clusters)

   - 16 GB of RAM, as virtual worlds need quite a lot data to be described, especially in higher level languages like Erlang

   - 3 hard drives, 400GB SAS, in a `RAID-5 <http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5>`_ array, for data persistence (it leads to 800GB of usable redundant disk space); if being able to afford a solid-state disk (`SSD <http://en.wikipedia.org/wiki/Solid-state_drive>`_), it should be used first for the system, second for the application data (here maybe in the context of a RAID array)

   - redundant power supply

   - two gigabit Ethernet network interfaces

-It would cost roughly 5,000 $ (3,200 euros), based on this estimation_ from DELL.
+On mid-2008, it would have cost roughly 5,000 $ (3,200 euros), based on this estimation_ from DELL.
 Quite expensive for hobbyists of course, but rather affordable for professionals.

 Some intermediate configurations could be considerably less expensive [#]_, if building one's server using mass-market components aiming at the power-users, instead of seeking solutions in the professional market.
 Quad-cores are already quite affordable (400 euros).